 How to access Facebook over USSD?

-There are many value-added services (VAS) that can be offered using USSD.
+Many value-added services (VAS) can be offered using USSD.
 Facebook over USSD is one of them.
 Why do we need this over USSD?
 The answer lies in the main feature of USSD.
 USSD sends entered strings or text from mobile devices to the home network or a USSD gateway and vice versa.
 It does not require an internet connection or a smartphone.
-This is mainly used in countries where people have a lesser number of smartphones and a mobile operator wants to open new channels for revenue.
+This is mainly used in countries where people have fewer smartphones and a mobile operator wants to open new channels for revenue.

 The main issue with USSD is that it limits the number of characters over the GSM network.
 So for long text, the VAS provider does many message transactions to get the string.

 VAS application for Facebook:

 The first thing for providing service, a VAS provider deploys a USSD application over a server.
 The server connects to the mobile network over the SS7 protocol to interact with the mobile user and connects to the internet for Facebook access.
 A shortcode is assigned to the application.
-So that if a subscriber dials short code, a USSD call reaches the server and a session is started.
+So that if a subscriber dials a short code, a USSD call reaches the server, and a session is started.

 The call flow for Facebook over USSD: